Nicolopez603/beloved_challenge/readme.md

 ---

-### a brief summary of headless mode testing and documentation
+### A brief summary of headless mode testing and documentation